PretendoNetwork/website/docs/en_US/install/wiiu.md

 ⚠️ <b>Don't skip this step!</b>
 </div>

-To install the fix, naviagate to the
+To install the fix, navigate to the
 [latest release of the RCE patcher](https://github.com/PretendoNetwork/rce_patches/releases/latest) on GitHub and download the `rce_patches.wps` file.